Holiday Scam Statistics 2025: Keep Your Information Safe This Holiday Season

 9. Holiday charitable giving is a prime target for scammers

-10. One in four consumers have had packages stolen from their front porch
+10. Nearly a third of consumers have had packages stolen from their front porch

-According to data from the Federal Trade Commission (FTC), $1.4 billion was reported lost to scammers in 2023 through social media scams.
-Investment fraud had the highest reported losses, climbing to $4.6 billion in 2023, an increase of $800 million from the year prior.
-Business imposter crimes also soared to $752 million in 2022, compared to $666 million in 2022.
-Overall, $10 billion was lost to scammers in 2023 compared to $8.8 billion in 2022.
+According to data from the Federal Trade Commission (FTC), $1.9 billion was lost to scammers through social media scams in 2024, up from $1.5 billion the prior year.
+Investment fraud had the highest reported losses, climbing to $5.7 billion in 2024, an increase of more than $1 billion from 2023.

-According to the FBI, in 2023, the amount of money lost to investment scams was higher than any other category.
-The amount of money lost to investment scams rose by 38% compared to 2022, going from $3.31 billion in losses in 2022 to $4.57 billion in 2023.
+According to the FBI, in 2024, the amount of money lost to investment scams was more than twice that of any other category.
+The amount of money lost to investment scams rose by more than 40% last year, going from $4.57 billion in losses in 2023 to $6.57 billion in 2024.

 Source: Federal Trade Commission, Federal Bureau of Investigation